waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

    # chown overpass:overpass {db_root}/overpass
 ```

 Now we run everything as "overpass" user.
-To put "overpass" hat on:
+To put "overpass" hat on as root user do:

 ```
   # su overpass <enter>